Unit and Integration Tests

 -l option, then filter the list:

-[user@dom0 ~]$ python -m qubes.tests.run -l | grep fedora-21 network/VmNetworking_fedora-21/test_000_simple_networking network/VmNetworking_fedora-21/test_010_simple_proxyvm network/VmNetworking_fedora-21/test_020_simple_proxyvm_nm network/VmNetworking_fedora-21/test_030_firewallvm_firewall network/VmNetworking_fedora-21/test_040_inter_vm vm_qrexec_gui/TC_00_AppVM_fedora-21/test_000_start_shutdown vm_qrexec_gui/TC_00_AppVM_fedora-21/test_010_run_gui_app vm_qrexec_gui/TC_00_AppVM_fedora-21/test_050_qrexec_simple_eof vm_qrexec_gui/TC_00_AppVM_fedora-21/test_051_qrexec_simple_eof_reverse vm_qrexec_gui/TC_00_AppVM_fedora-21/test_052_qrexec_vm_service_eof vm_qrexec_gui/TC_00_AppVM_fedora-21/test_053_qrexec_vm_service_eof_reverse vm_qrexec_gui/TC_00_AppVM_fedora-21/test_060_qrexec_exit_code_dom0 vm_qrexec_gui/TC_00_AppVM_fedora-21/test_065_qrexec_exit_code_vm vm_qrexec_gui/TC_00_AppVM_fedora-21/test_100_qrexec_filecopy vm_qrexec_gui/TC_00_AppVM_fedora-21/test_110_qrexec_filecopy_deny vm_qrexec_gui/TC_00_AppVM_fedora-21/test_120_qrexec_filecopy_self vm_qrexec_gui/TC_20_DispVM_fedora-21/test_000_prepare_dvm vm_qrexec_gui/TC_20_DispVM_fedora-21/test_010_simple_dvm_run vm_qrexec_gui/TC_20_DispVM_fedora-21/test_020_gui_app vm_qrexec_gui/TC_20_DispVM_fedora-21/test_030_edit_file [user@dom0 ~]$ python -m qubes.tests.run -v `python -m qubes.tests.run -l | grep fedora-21`
+[user@dom0 ~]$ python3 -m qubes.tests.run -l | grep fedora-21 network/VmNetworking_fedora-21/test_000_simple_networking network/VmNetworking_fedora-21/test_010_simple_proxyvm network/VmNetworking_fedora-21/test_020_simple_proxyvm_nm network/VmNetworking_fedora-21/test_030_firewallvm_firewall network/VmNetworking_fedora-21/test_040_inter_vm vm_qrexec_gui/TC_00_AppVM_fedora-21/test_000_start_shutdown vm_qrexec_gui/TC_00_AppVM_fedora-21/test_010_run_gui_app vm_qrexec_gui/TC_00_AppVM_fedora-21/test_050_qrexec_simple_eof vm_qrexec_gui/TC_00_AppVM_fedora-21/test_051_qrexec_simple_eof_reverse vm_qrexec_gui/TC_00_AppVM_fedora-21/test_052_qrexec_vm_service_eof vm_qrexec_gui/TC_00_AppVM_fedora-21/test_053_qrexec_vm_service_eof_reverse vm_qrexec_gui/TC_00_AppVM_fedora-21/test_060_qrexec_exit_code_dom0 vm_qrexec_gui/TC_00_AppVM_fedora-21/test_065_qrexec_exit_code_vm vm_qrexec_gui/TC_00_AppVM_fedora-21/test_100_qrexec_filecopy vm_qrexec_gui/TC_00_AppVM_fedora-21/test_110_qrexec_filecopy_deny vm_qrexec_gui/TC_00_AppVM_fedora-21/test_120_qrexec_filecopy_self vm_qrexec_gui/TC_20_DispVM_fedora-21/test_000_prepare_dvm vm_qrexec_gui/TC_20_DispVM_fedora-21/test_010_simple_dvm_run vm_qrexec_gui/TC_20_DispVM_fedora-21/test_020_gui_app vm_qrexec_gui/TC_20_DispVM_fedora-21/test_030_edit_file [user@dom0 ~]$ sudo -E python3 -m qubes.tests.run -v `python3 -m qubes.tests.run -l | grep fedora-21`

 Example test run: